“How much honey is in the honey-processed Costa Rican espresso?”

 Coffee has an extensive story to tell.
 With the many different processing methods and flavor characteristics available, the nuances of different honey processes are precious.
 I hope they’ll have the opportunity to be both highlighted and appreciated.

-Written by Danielle Kilbride, with thanks to Cesar Magana, Francisco Mena, and Wayner Jimenez.
+With thanks to Cesar Magana, Francisco Mena, and Wayner Jimenez.

 Exclusive Coffee is a sponsor of Perfect Daily Grind.
 This interview was conducted in accordance with our editorial policies, and Exclusive Coffee has had no greater influence on the final copy than any of our other interviewees.